Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 17. Play Kitchen & Play Food Sets

 My kids are obsessed with food.
-They make mud soup, play-doh pie, want to stir and help me cook as much as they possible can, so a play kitchen felt like a natural toy for them.
-I was hesitant at first, because I was worried that I’d end up with fake food all over the place, but it’s actually been great.
-They are good at keeping the food put away in their fridge, so everything actually ends up pretty self contained.
+They make mud soup, and play-doh pie, and want to stir and help me cook as much as they possibly can, so a play kitchen felt like a natural toy for them.
+I was hesitant at first because I was worried that I’d end up with fake food all over the place, but it’s actually been great.
+They are good at keeping the food put away in their fridge, so everything actually ends up pretty self-contained.

 18. Pretend Play Sets & Play Houses

-If a play kitchen isn’t your thing, there are tons of other amazing pretend play options out there.
-Like hospital sets, vet sets, dentist sets, dress up sets, camping sets, traditional playhouses, and so much more.
-And all of these options will provide tons of play and entertainment options for your kids.
+If a play kitchen isn’t your thing, there are tons of other amazing pretend-play options out there.
+Like hospital sets, vet sets, dentist sets, dress-up sets, camping sets, traditional playhouses, and so much more.
+All of these options will provide tons of play and entertainment options for your kids.

 19. Play Couches

 I put off buying a play couch for so long because I wasn’t sure it would be worth the space it took up.
-In the end, I’m just sad I put if off so long.
+In the end, I’m just sad I put it off so long.
 My kids play on it every day.
-The love folding it up and climbing up it.
-They build forts and hide in it.
+They love folding it up and climbing up it.
+They build forts and hide in them.
 They jump from their bed to the couch.
 Actually, they have started sleeping on their couch too.
 Their bed has pretty much become obsolete.

 You’ll definitely want to look for a play couch with a removable and washable cover.
 My kids love their play couch, but it definitely ends up showing that love.
 A quick wash though and things are as good as new!